N3RDIUM/JARVIS/README.md

     nltk

 ## Known Issues
-1. The assistant takes too long to respond (will be resolved shortly)
-2. It doesn't work on devices without python (will be resolved shortly)
+1. It doesn't work on devices without python (will be resolved shortly)